adjtomo/seisflows/docs/manual/manual.rst

 Solver Configuration
 ====================

 SeisFlows includes python interfaces for SPECFEM2D, SPECFEM3D, and SPECFEM3D_GLOBE.
-While the interfaces are part of the main package, the solver source code itself is located in other repositories and must be downloaded separately.
+While the interfaces are part of the SeisFlows package, the solver source code itself is located in other repositories and must be downloaded separately.

 After downloading the solver source code, users must configure and compile it following the instructions in the solver user manual.
 Summarized briefly, the configuration and compilation procedure is as follows: